asiamina/A-Course-on-Digital-Forensics/README.md

 ## Course Update
+(Jan.
+2021) A few video tutorials are uploaded to youtube and added to the course github repository.
 (December 2020) Several tutotials added on security tools such as Kali Linux, Burp Suite, etc.

 # Instructional Materials for the Digital Forensics Course